 Löwenzahn Organic Baby Formula Review and Analysis

-As of 2021, Löwenzahn sells three organic baby formulas with milk sourced only from organic (and of course non-GMO) European farms.
+As of this year, Löwenzahn sells three organic baby formulas with milk sourced only from organic (and of course non-GMO) European farms.
 The founders Liz and Carmen pride themselves on using only high quality organic materials, achieving EU organic certification and conducting independent laboratory tests, and showing consistently high traceability of their ingredients.

 But is it worthy of inclusion on our list of the best organic baby formulas?
 Let's find out!

 We are always a bit skeptical about newcomers to the organic infant and toddler formula market, and Löwenzahn Organics is no exception!